| x Tripartite negotiations for centralised incomes policy bargaining began on Wednesday, 4th

 some time to adapt the centralised agreement to each separate sector of industry.
 The

 signing of the incomes policy agreement has been scheduled for early December.
+The employee side has not, to date, specified the pay

 increases which they will be seeking.
 The employers have already emphasised the need for